freeCodeCamp/chapter/README.md

 - I can edit details about the group, including a Slack/Discord/Facebook/WeChat/WhatsApp link participants can join to discuss and coordinate events.

-- I can create events, and set their location and capacity.
+- I can create events and set their location and capacity.

-- I can cancel events.
+- I can cancel the events.

 - I can email the entire list of participants.